usu-cidi/qa-update/doc/progress.md

   * Seems like it's more of a Chrome issue with my browser extensions and is fine
 * Worked on getting the bug report page up and running

+### 4.3.23
+* Finished bug report form
+* Asked Neal about adding group change automations to the main board
+*

 ### TODO:
 Now:
-* Add bug report info

-Next:
 * Create new branch allowing script to be ran the old way
 * Add to AWS

+Next:
 * Ask about adding new columns to main board

 Sometime: